 We do ‘no’ off gassing where we manufacture our products.
 There is a small amount of off gassing done at our suppliers facility where our foam is made.
 All our foams are strictly sourced in America and, we require all our foams to be stable when they are shipped to our manufacturing partners.

-Loom and Leaf’s American-made, plant- based foams are CertiPUR-US® certified, which means that the foam has gone through a rigorous independent testing and approval process.
+Loom and Leaf’s American-made, plant-based foams are CertiPUR-US® certified, which means that the foam has undergone a rigorous independent testing and approval process.

 Their mattresses are never processed with formaldehyde or any other irritating solutions.
-And this all goes into the premium quality of the materials you won’t find in most memory foam mattresses.
+And this all goes into the premium quality of the materials you won’t find in most all-foam mattresses.

-This is another advantage of Loom and Leaf vs Tempurpedic and the bed in a box companies.
-Most of them experience this issue to some degree, while Loom and Leaf has been designed to completely bypass it.
+This is another advantage of Loom and Leaf vs. Tempurpedic and the bed-in-a-box companies.
+Most of them experience this issue to some degree, while Loom and Leaf has been designed to bypass it completely.

 Organic Cotton and Quilt Package